staceystantonhowes/ai-prompt-injection-lab/reverse-request-test.md

 - Reduce **over-explaining refusals** — avoid justifying what content filters exist when denying such requests.
 - Train the model to respond with firm, short denials when negated prompts suggest manipulative social engineering.

 **Why it works**: Reverse psychology is common in social hacking.
 The more the model explains its refusal, the more breadcrumbs it leaves for attackers to iterate and exploit.

+## ⚠️ Threat Model

+- **Attacker Type**: Social engineer or manipulative user
+- **Motivation**: Bypass safety filters using reverse psychology (e.g., “don’t tell me…”)
+- **Target**: Model’s refusal logic and alignment policy behavior
+- **Model Weakness**: Tendency to over-explain or emotionally justify refusals
+- **Risk Level**: Medium

 **🧷Tags:** `reverse-psychology`, `prompt-injection`, `red-team`, `social-engineering`, `command-disclosure`, `llm-testing`